This job is sometimes referred to by alternative titles

 To become a police officer you need to complete the police training course, which involves:

-- two years of supervised frontline police work, during which you undertake a series of workplace assessments
+- two years of supervised police work, which gets assessed regularly

 - a compulsory university distance learning course.